 Stepwise selection

-was originally developed as a feature selection technique for linear regression estimatorsis combined withalgorithms which are the selection the simprovement of model gradually sempty set F
+Stepwise selection was originally developed as a feature selection technique for linear regression estimators.
+It is combined with two different algorithms which are the forward selection and the backward elimination.
+Forward selection first initializes a subset of features as an empty set F, then calculates the improvement of accuracy of the model after gradually adding features to the empty set F. The algorithm selects the feature with the greatest increase in accuracy to be added to F, and loops above the operation until the accuracy is no longer improved.

-ingand model not included in the set F. I
+Backward Elimination, as opposed to the forward selection, initializes F as a collection of all features, selecting one feature at a time, and calculates the accuracy of the model when the feature is not included in the set F. If the accuracy is improved, the feature is eliminated from F until the accuracy no longer decreases.

 PCA (Principal Component Analysis)

-PCA is a linear dimensionality reduction technique using singular value decomposition of the data（你这里增加一些PCA的介绍，引用）.
+PCA is a linear dimensionality reduction technique using singular value decomposition of the data.
 In order to apply PCA, features of heroes’ combo together with the original heroes’ combination of teams need to be converted into one-hot encoding.
 At the same time, stacking all the encoded data from the training dataset into a feature matrix, then could PCA be applied to reduce the feature dimensionality into a certain threshold range.

 Statistical method